Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Excellence was a testing-based initiative that rewarded colleagues and managers who developed their skills, particularly in the areas of product knowledge, customer service and health and safety

-The improvement programme recognised that being nice and polite would not be enough to change customer perception.
-Staff would need to answer questions about the new up-market products and to respond professionally to any questions that arose.
-To tackle this the firm introduced 'EXCELLENCE', a broad engagement that encouraged the staff to learn about all areas of their store's operation, building their pay packets and status in-store as their knowledge grew.
+Being polite would not be enough to change customer perception.
+Shoppers deserved professional answers to any questions about the new product ranges.
+To achieve this the training introduced 'EXCELLENCE', a broad engagement that encouraged the staff to learn about all areas of their stores' operation, building their pay packets and status in-store as their knowledge grew.

-The program was divided into two halves.
-Initially colleagues needed to learn about the basics of store operation and the ranges that they worked on.
+It was divided into two halves.
+Initially staff learnt about the basics of store operation and the ranges that they worked on.
 Progress was measured in five stages, building up the letters to spell the word EXCEL, which appeared on name badges.
-Supervisors and Managers were bonused on the number of colleagues they got through the programme, and were expected to lead from the front, first passing the test and wearing the badges themselves.
+Supervisors and Managers were bonused on the number of colleagues who passed, and were expected to lead from the front, first mastering the test and wearing the badges themselves.

-Those colleagues who passed the test qualified for a pay increment of around 40p per hour, which at the time was around a 15% pay rise.
-Unlike other aspects of the reward package it was not age dependent, and was therefore particularly beneficial for the youngsters on the Saturday staff.
+Those staff who passed the test qualified for a pay increment of around 40p per hour, which at the time was around a 15% pay rise.
+Unlike other aspects of the reward package it was not age dependent, and was therefore particularly appreciated by the Saturday staff, who faced the public on the busiest day.

 If they wished, colleagues could then progress from 'EXCEL' to 'EXCELLENCE' by learning about the other products and ranges in the store - the sign of a true all-rounder.
-They were awarded a further letter each time they passed a test about one of the five ranges that they did not work on day-to-day.
+They were awarded a further letter each time they passed a test about one of the five ranges that they did not usually work on.
 A remarkable 3,000 long-serving colleagues took pride in achieving EXCELLENCE status.
-Many later took up roles in store management.
+A number were invited to step up into store management, having showing the resolve that would be needed.

 The Prime Minister, Baroness Thatcher (then the Rt Hon Margaret Thatcher, PC MP) welcomes Woolworths Young Leaders to tea at Downing Street - the culmination of Leadership '86, a campaign devised by HR Director Don Rose and his deputy Ken Durbridge